LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 This is one of the *main* use cases of spark.

+### Spark as processor for the Data Lake
+Spark is going to push the raw data in kafka, the processed data in kafka, the processed data in clickhouse, into the Data Lake.
+We will use as large as possible batch sizes to minimize performance impact on the pipeline and keep file creation in the data lake minimal.
+The main use case of this will be apparent in the dataOps section.

+**invariants**
+- is an instance of a processor (streaming lane)
+- is an instance of an extractor (batch lane)
+- Only pushes data to a designated place in the Data Lake

+Yes spark in this case plays the role of a 'dumb loader' but its easy to deploy, plays nicely with kafka and clickhouse and has scaling and fault tolerance capabilities.

 ### ClickHouse as distributed OLAP realtime store

 ClickHouse is extremely well documented and the only distributed OLAP database I could find that has impressive performance metrics and seems to be suitable for time series data.
 It also provides fault tolerance and scaling capabilities.
 Because of performance implications we heavily restrict our users to only read permissions since the main purpose of ClickHouse is to provide the latest timestamps of the data collected from the realtime sources.
 Analysts primarily feed the data from ClickHouse via client libraries into their models and algorithms or dashboard solutions on the infrastructure dedicated to their team.
 On request we can create data marts for individual teams.